Someone you know and like is having a rough time.

 Was your hunch totally off?

-No worries.
 Your friend will most likely clarify what’s actually going on and happily continue the conversation because they’re being listened to.

 - Someone had to close down their restaurant after a year.